 Audio-visual teaching aids

-All the teaching rooms listed above have white-boards and dry-wipe non-permanent pens; larrge touch-sensitive data screen, with micro-PC to drive it, and audio speakers; telephone for internal calls (except Erasmus Room and Old Kitchens).
-Dry-wipe markers and eraser dusters are provided.
+All the teaching rooms listed above have a white-board with dry-wipe markers and eraser duster; large touch-sensitive data screen, with micro-PC to drive it, and audio speakers; telephone for internal calls (except Erasmus Room and Old Kitchens).
 New markers are available in the Cripps 4th floor photocopier room, or from Housekeeping (CC4).

 In all rooms, the supplied micro-PC includes the touch-sensing software.
 This PC supports the display of files in formats: Microsoft Office, LibreOffice, and PDF.
 Presenters need only bring their files on a USB memory stick.
 The micro-PC can also browse the web and download presentations.
 If you attach your own laptop to the screen, then, for video, you might need to provide a display cable and/or converter dongle to connect your laptop to one of the available sockets on the screens.
 Touch-sensing requires a USB connection and might require extra software.
 These screens are provided on a do-it-yourself self-service basis: if you would like more detailed guidance on how to use them, please see the Queens’ IT Support Department (ground floor, Essex Building, phone (3)31946, e-mail firstname.lastname@example.org ) in advance.
 Normally, we cannot provide on-site operating or instruction attendance during your teaching session, other than for fixing faults.